diodechain/website/_posts/2019-07-18-vitalik-buterin-at-radicalxchange-taipei-on-harberger-taxes.md

 Often, charging fees decreases efficiency (eg. charging $10 to download a movie hurts everyone who is not willing to pay $10 and this is pure deadweight loss), but well-designed fees can increase efficiency

 In a perfect economy...
-"Tax the congestible and subsidize the increasing returns" - Glen Weyl
+"Tax the congestable and subsidize the increasing returns" - Glen Weyl

 ### The monopoly problem